Lord William Manners

 Lord William Manners (13 November 1697 – 23 April 1772), of Croxton Park, Leicestershire was an English nobleman and Whig politician who sat in the House of Commons between 1719 and 1754.
-He was also was the second son of John Manners, 2nd Duke of Rutland and his first wife, Catherine Russell.
+He was the second son of John Manners, 2nd Duke of Rutland and his first wife, Catherine Russell.
 His brothers John, Robert and Sherard were also Members of Parliament.